Extensive experience, fresh perspectives

 Jingwen Tong, Consultant, tracks China’s regulatory and policy development on trade and technology, covering a wide range of topics from the Greater Bay Area mega-project to the new eCommerce law.
 Prior to Sinolytics, Jingwen was a Lead Analyst at China Policy, a Beijing-based policy research company, and implemented projects on the complexities of China’s industrial zones industrial policies and regulatory procedures.
 Jingwen holds a Master of Public Policy from University of Oxford and a B.A. in English and International Studies from Beijing Foreign Studies University.
 She also studied political science as a visiting student at Columbia University.

 Camille Boullenois, Consultant, advises clients on the regulatory challenges arising from the Corporate Social Credit System.
 Previously, she worked as an analyst at China Policy, and contributed to the EIU, Oxford Analytica and the ECFR on topics pertaining to China’s social and economic issues.
 She is also a researcher at the Australian National University and has studied at Sciences Po (Paris) and Oxford.
+Camille holds a PhD in International, political and strategic studies from the Australian National University.
+Her dissertation focused on social mobility and entrepreneurship in the Chinese countryside.
 With many years of experience in China, she has an outstanding command of the Chinese language and political landscape.

 Hailin Wang 王海林